 Part II We continue with our stories from the major U.S. baseball ballparks.
 For Part I, please start here.
 6. Great American Ball Park, Cincinnati You realize Cincinnati is a baseball town when in a local art museum, just a few blocks from the ballpark, you see Andy Warhol’s portrait […]

-Part I Summer is here, and for me, that means one thing — baseball.
+Part I Summer is here, and for me, that means one thing—baseball.
 Nothing beats spending a few hours on a warm summer afternoon at a ballpark watching a game and connecting with friends over beer, peanuts, and crackerjack.
-In our U.S. travels, we love visiting ballparks because they […]
+In our U.S. travels, we love visiting ballparks because they give us […]

 Read MoreTraveling in Search of Mud